Your Song Is Good: History

-After an extended period of intense practice and honing an entirely new musical direction, Your Song is Good re-emerged.
-Combining elements from ska, soul, funk and calypso, they distilled their punk energy into a refined and uniquely Japanese sense of melody.
-Your Song is Good was now a tight and polished dance machine.
+After an extended period of time, Your Song is Good eventually began producing again.
+They combined elements from ska, soul, funk and calypso, they distilled their punk energy into a refined, and uniquely Japanese sense of melody.

 Their first properly recorded effort was released in 2002 as a 7-inch EP called "Big Stomach, Big Mouth".
 This would also serve as the first record on their new label, Kakuba Rhythm.
 It would prove to be the first crucial step for a band - as well as a label - whose popularity would grow exponentially in the following years.